 - And more

-Marquis Who’s Who has an online database with a comprehensive population of biographies on top leaders in the fields of business, law, science, the arts, government, medicine, and entertainment.
+12) Marquis Who’s WhoMarquis Who’s Who has an online database with a comprehensive population of biographies on top leaders in the fields of business, law, science, the arts, government, medicine, and entertainment.
 It’s a powerful tool that can give your fundraisers a well-rounded understanding of the individuals they’re soliciting donations from.
 Click here to check out Marquis Who’s Who!

 13) D&B Business & Executive InformationDun & Bradstreet Business & Executive Information contains the complete Duns Marketing Identifier (DMI) files.
+The files include:

 - Contact names